-- No chopping involved: this is an easy bolognese recipe that intentionally does not require you to peel and chop vegetables or peel and dice an onion.
+- No chopping involved: this is an easy bolognese recipe with a meat-based sauce that intentionally does not require you to peel and chop vegetables or peel and dice an onion.
 Using specific ingredients like dried onion and dried Italian herbs, we make this dish more convenient with less effort involved.

 - Fast cook time: many recipes for bolognese call for simmering the sauce on the stove for hours.
 This is time, I and in my belief, you don't have.
 One of the goals of this recipe is to have a quick cook time.
 The recipe will be done in 20 minutes max.
 To achieve that, doesn't compromise the flavour and maximum yummo nature of the dish 😉👍.

 - Family friendly: a batch of this tagliatelle bolognese will feed a family of 4 easily.
 6 if serving smaller portion sizes or having bread and or salad to go with it.
 The flavour is there but it is not one which is too intense or refined that eaters of all ages will devour it.

 - Freezer friendly: you can whip up this bolognese on the weekend, freeze, then take out of the freezer during the week when you know you won't have time to start from scratch.
 You have both the option of freezing the sauce separately and making fresh pasta as needed or portioning the full dish into individual meals that simply have to be thawed and reheated.